If you would be interested in attending a course in 2023 please do get in touch.

-Neroche Woodlanders today announced a new Climate-Aware Volunteering programme, open to anyone living around Taunton, Wellington and the Blackdown Hills.
-A series of free, short introductory session starts in January 2022, to welcome new volunteers into the woods, while at the same time helping them learn more about climate and nature.
+In winter 2022 Neroche Woodlanders ran a new Climate-Aware Volunteering programme, open to anyone living around Taunton, Wellington and the Blackdown Hills.
+This series of free, short introductory session started in January 2022, to welcome new volunteers into the woods, while at the same time helping them learn more about climate and nature.

 Organiser Gavin Saunders said: “We’re aiming this new programme at people who want to do something practical outdoors to help wildlife and people, and who also feel worried or confused about the climate and biodiversity crises, and want to learn more while connecting with others.”

 There will be four woodland-based learning days, fortnightly on Wednesdays.
 Participants will explore aspects of climate issues through discussion, outdoors around a campfire, while also getting a hands-on introduction to practical conservation work.
 The topics for the four sessions will be:

 COP26, Net Zero, 1.5 degrees, and other jargon – getting your head round the basics

 Trees and carbon – understanding how hard they work for us

 Meat, livestock, grass and soil – exploring the complexities

 Personal action for the climate – what can we usefully do as individuals?